Lemon vs Lime - Health impact and Nutrition Comparison

 Lemons and limes are often interchangeably used in the kitchen, but how similar are they really?
 In this article, we will discuss what these two fruits have in common and what sets them apart, focusing on their nutrition and impact on health.

-On the outside, lemons and limes are easy to differentiate; lemons looking yellow and oval, and limes appearing in shades of green and round forms.
-Limes are also usually smaller than lemons with an average size of 3 to 6 centimeters (1.2- 2.4 inches), as opposed to lemons’ 5 to 8cm (2- 3 inches).
+On the outside, lemons and limes are easy to differentiate; lemons look yellow and oval, and limes appear in shades of green and round forms.
+Limes are also usually smaller than lemons, with an average size of 3 to 6 centimeters (1.2- 2.4 inches), as opposed to lemons’ 5 to 8cm (2- 3 inches).

-Both fruits grow year round, however lemon trees prefer moderate climates, when lime trees are recommended to grow in tropical and subtropical regions.
+Both fruits grow year-round; however, lemon trees prefer moderate climates, while lime trees are recommended to grow in tropical and subtropical regions.

-These fruits are quite similar in taste, however lemons are generally considered to be a little more sweet, whereas limes are more bitter or sour.
+These fruits are quite similar in taste.
+Nevertheless, lemons are generally said to taste a little sweeter, whereas limes are more bitter or sour.

 Sweet lemons (Citrus limetta), also known as mosambi or sweet lime, are a cross between citrons and bitter oranges.
-These fruits can resemble limes, with their round shape and green colour, but are actually considered to be a cultivar of lemons.
+These fruits can resemble limes, with their round shape and green color, but are actually considered a cultivar of lemons.

 Nutritionally the two fruits are rather alike.
 Both lemons and limes consist of about 89 percent water.